justmarvinai/visualsbymarvin/src/content/projects/telly_amazon_listing/index.md

 ## The Problem
 - The hero image of the gallery has to show the product in its best light and thats on a plain white background
-- Amazon product images have to catch the user's eye instantly — there's so much competition that yours has to stand out.
+- Amazon product images have to catch the user's eye instantly.
+There's so much competition that yours has to stand out.
 - The infographics have to resolve doubts before they turn into hesitation: e.g. "is the quality even good?", "does the imprint last long?", "is there a color that I like?".
 If the customer is not feeling a benefit or a support of their believes through your product, you lose a potential customer

 ## The Objectives